Kybr-git/VETCON-Badge-2024/README.md

 ![image](https://github.com/user-attachments/assets/eacb89b8-361e-44ed-95ed-ffb2cc8128af)

-3. CAREFULLY solder these pads to the holes.
+3. CAREFULLY solder these pads to the wall of the holes.
 This is tricky, go slow and make sure the pad gets hot.
 You need to make sure the solder gets onto the pad at the bottom, don't just fill the top of the hole with the solder.
+If you're struggling with this step, we can solder them for you at next year's con (we planned to do this ourselves, alas, customs had other plans for us).

 4. Insert the battery (the bump goes on the right as you're looking at the battery holder, provided you're not holding it upside-down...)